 Immigration History

 America has a unique immigration history.
-The first Americans migrated from Asia over 10,000 years ago.
+The first Americans migrated from Asia well over 10,000 years ago.
 Later, Europeans settled along the East Coast of what is now the United States.
 Beginning in the early 17th century, they brought slaves from Africa.

 U.S. Immigration History Prior to the 20th Century